AlexHendersonEng/vision-foundry/python/README.md

 # Python

-Contains the python API of the vision-foundry project.
+Contains the python wrapper around the vision-foundry project.